The face is divided into thirds.

 As we age, the upper lip gets longer.
 It can get quite ‘horsey’ looking.
 The upper lip is the skin that stretches between the base of the nose and the red part of the upper lip.
-In contrast, the red part of the upper lip (as well as the lower lip), known as the vermilio’, loses volume and becomes shorter in a vertical dimension.
+In contrast, the red part or vermilion, of the upper lip (as well as the lower lip),loses volume and becomes shorter in a vertical dimension.
 As the upper lip lengthens, the teeth disappear.
 In the youthful mouth, about 1/8th of an inch of the upper teeth are visible with the lips at rest.

 Upper lip skin can be long and lips can be thin, in youth also.
 If so, facial aesthetics are improved by shortening the upper lip and enlarging the lips.
-Enlarging the upper lips with filler or fat, without shortening the upper lip, will result in a visually shorter upper lip.
+Enlarging the upper lips with filler or fat, without shortening the upper lip, will give the appearance of a shorter upper lip.
 The larger vermilion makes the upper lip skin proportionally smaller.

 With age, there are changes in the nasal tip and the chin.
 The tip of the nose gets bigger and drops.
 The result may be a hooked nose.
 The fat in the chin fat pad loses its projection and its attachments to the jawbone.
 The chin fat sags resulting in a crease under the chin.
 This known as the witch’s chin deformity.
-The appearance of a drooping nasal tip and a hooked nose, combined with a witch’s chin gives the appearance of a fairytale witch in profile.
+The combination of a drooping nasal tip, hooked nose, and a witch’s chin, gives the appearance of a fairytale witch in profile.

-These additional signs of aging may be corrected with a nasal tip rhinoplasty and a chin augmentation.
+These additional signs of aging can be corrected with a nasal tip rhinoplasty and a chin augmentation.
 See below.

 The edge of the lip known as the vermilion white roll, can be enhanced.
 The red part of the lip or vermilion can be filled and plumped.
 Vermilion white roll injection adds definition to the edge of the lip fills in smoker’s lines.
 Filling of the vermilion, smooths creases and can increase lip height and projection.
 When enlarging the lips, the upper lip should not be the same size or larger than, the lower lip.
 It is a marker of a bad lip injection technique and is one of the reasons why patients are often scared of having their lips injected.
 Bigger is not always better.
 Over-projecting white rolls give an unnatural look.
 Overly plumped lips and a prominent lip roll combined are known as the trout pout.
 Lips of an equal size start to look like a vagina.